ddogg26/cybersecurity-notes-and-writeups/Writeups/Bandit.md

 #### bandit 2 -> 3 - MNk8KNH3Usiio41PRUEoDFPqfxLPlSmx
 - `cat "spaces in this filename"`
 - `cat spaces\ in\ this\ filename`
 Linux doesn't like spaces in filenames because it interprets each word as a different file or argument for the initial command.
 You can either use quotes or the backslash (escape character) to let Linux know that the spaces are a part of the filename.
 The backslash basically says "Hey Linux!
-Whatever comes after me "
+Whatever comes after me is a string character, so don't take it into account!"
 #### bandit 3 -> 4 - 2WmrDFRmJIq3IPxneAaMGhap0pFhF3NJ
 - `ls -a`
 - `cat ...Hiding-From-You`